minhlynguyen/ucd-dsa-sorting-sp-mst/README.md

 - Between **Best-case and Worst-case Quick sorts**: The **Best-case scenario has much better running time**.
 In Worst-cases, the pivot is chosen as the first, which means the largest element in the array on each recursive call.
 This results in **one partition having all the elements** and the **other partition having none of the elements**, leading to a time complexity of $\mathcal{O}(n^{2})$.
 In Best-case, the pivot is chosen as the middle element in the array on each recursive call.
 This results in **equal-sized partitions** on each recursive call, leading to a time complexity of $\mathcal{O}(nlogn)$.

+### Dijkstra's & Prim's algorithm

+Hand drawing and networkx Dijkstra calculation both implement Dijkstra algorithm to find the shortest path from a source nodes to other nodes in a graph.
+Dijkstra algorithm is effective in finding shortest paths in a non-negative weighted graph.

+Hand drawing and networkx MDS both implement Prims algorithm to generate minimum spanning tree.
+When there are many vertices in the graph and the edge density is high, Prim's algorithm is relatively more efficient than Kruskal's algorithm.